Recording data

 NanoVer can record two different streams:

-the stream of simulation frame,
+the stream of simulation frames,

 and the stream of updates of the shared state.